fkoulen/pacman-themed-iot-cuckoo-clock/docs/physical_design/design.md

 ### Embedded Devices

-- Has a temperature sensor that measures the temperature
+- Has a temperature and humidity sensor that measures the temperature and humidity
 - Has an RTC module that keeps track of the time
 - Has an LCD that shows the current date & time, upcoming appointments and current temperature
 - Has a button to switch the content of the LCD (current date & time / upcoming appointments / current temperature)